norvig/paip-lisp/docs/chapter13.md

 ```

 Note the use of `call-next-method` to invoke the `withdraw` method for the `account` class.
-Also note that all the other methods for accounts automatically work on instances of the class limited-account, because it is defined to inherit from `account.` In the following example, we show that the `name` method is inherited, that the `withdraw` method for `limited-account` is invoked first, and that the `withdraw` method for `account` is invoked by the `call-next-method` function:
+Also note that all the other methods for accounts automatically work on instances of the class limited-account, because it is defined to inherit from `account`.
+In the following example, we show that the `name` method is inherited, that the `withdraw` method for `limited-account` is invoked first, and that the `withdraw` method for `account` is invoked by the `call-next-method` function:

 ```lisp
 > (setf a2 (make-instance 'limited-account